Ahmed Raza Khan Barelvi: Hadaiq-e-Bakhshish

 He wrote na'at (devotional poetry in praise of Muhammad) and always discussed him in the present tense.
 His main book of poetry is Hadaiq-e-Bakhshish.

 His poems, which deal for the most part with the qualities of Muhammad, often have a simplicity and directness.

-His Urdu couplets, entitled Mustafa Jaane Rahmat pe Lakhon Salaam (Millions of salutations on Mustafa, the Paragon of mercy), are recited in mosques globally.
-They contain praise of Muhammad, his physical appearance (verses 33 to 80), his life and times, praise of his family and companions, praise of the awliya and saleheen (the saints and the pious).
+His Urdu couplets, entitled Mustafa Jaane Rahmat pe Lakhon Salaam (Hundreds of Thousands of Salutations upon Mustafa, the Paragon of Mercy), are recited in mosques globally.
+They contain praise of Muhammad, his physical appearance (verses 33 to 80), his life and times, praise of his family and companions, praise of the Awliya and Salihin (the saints and the pious).